NeuralHPC/PyTorch-FWD/README.md

 In future, we plan to release the jax-version of this code.

-# Wavelet Power KL-Divergence (WPKL)
-We also experimented with KLDivergence version and found that KLDivergence suffers from scaling issues.
-Please refer to [link here](https://google.com/) here for its usage.

-# Citation
+# :paperclip: Citation
 If you use this repository in your research, please cite using the following bibtex entry.
 ```
 Replace bibtex here after paper is updated.
 ```

+# :star: Acknowledgments
+The code is built with inspiration from [Pytorch-FID](https://github.com/mseitzer/pytorch-fid).
+We use [PyTorch Wavelet Toolbox](https://github.com/v0lta/PyTorch-Wavelet-Toolbox) for Wavelet Packet Transform implementation.
+We recommend to have a look at these repositories.

-# ToDO
+# :construction: ToDO
+- [x] Project Page
 - [ ] PIP package
 - [ ] JAX version

+# :heavy_plus_sign: Wavelet Power KL-Divergence (WPKL)
+We also experimented with KLDivergence version and found that KLDivergence suffers from scaling issues.
+Please refer to [link here](https://google.com/) here for its usage.